corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 To ensure compatibility of all existing transactions in the node’s backchain with the External Verifier, and consequently with Corda 4.12, a new utility tool has been introduced: the Transaction Validator Utility.
 This tool runs the External Verifier on the existing backchain as a sanity check.

 {{< figure alt="Corda 4.12 vs Corda 4.11" zoom="/resources/corda412vs411.png" >}}

+## Upgrade scenarios

+This section describes three possible upgrade paths to a network operating on Corda 4.12.
+In these scenarios a network is a collection of Corda nodes that are all running the same CorDapp.

+All scenarios involving the upgrade of existing node versions from a previous version of Corda 4.x to Corda 4.12 assume the existence of 4.11 (or earlier) transactions in the node’s backchain.

+### Upgrading selected network nodes to 4.12

+In this scenario, you have a mixed network where only selected nodes are upgraded to Corda 4.12, while others remain on previous versions of Corda 4.x.
+This scenario requires you to perform the following actions:
+* Upgrade any existing CorDapps to run on Java 17 and Kotlin 1.9.
+* Keep a copy of the old CorDapp contract JAR file in the new `legacy-contracts` folder placed inside all upgraded 4.12 nodes.

+Any future Corda 4.12 nodes added to the network will also require the `legacy-contracts` folder, unless all nodes have been updated by that time.
+In the latter case, you are adding new Corda 4.12 nodes to a non-mixed network and this requirement is unnecessary.

+### Upgrading all network nodes to 4.12

+In this scenario, you are creating a non-mixed network a non-mixed network composed solely of nodes operating on Corda 4.12.
+Transactions occurring within this newly-upgraded network have only the 4.12 contract component group and therefore, you do not need the `legacy-contracts` folder.
+This is because nodes trust existing old contract attachments if the new CorDapp locally installed on the node is signed by the same key.
+However, it is still important that you keep a copy of the old contract JAR for reference.

+If any new Corda 4.12 nodes are added to this network in the future, a problem arises wherein nodes won’t trust old contract attachments.
+For example, this happens if a new transaction contains a backchain of old Corda 4.x transactions.
+For this reason, you need to upload the old contract JAR needs via RPC to the new node, ensuring it trusts the old contract version.

+### Adding 4.12 nodes to a new network

+This scenario is the simplest, as it does not require any complex update procedures.
+In this scenario, all CorDapps are developed for Java 17 and Kotlin 1.9, and the process for adding new nodes is the same as setting up a new network of any previous Corda version.